ashuforweb/python-coursera/README.md

 #Python - Coursera

-This repo is for check in the code which is needed for solving Assignment
+This repo is for check in the code which is needed for solving Assignment.